- Purpose of regulation of yard sales within the Glades:

-Multiple family sales may be considered by the Environmental Committee with an eye toward keeping the size reasonable related to space available for parking and traffic flow.
+Multiple family sales may be considered by the Environmental Committee with an eye toward keeping the size reasonable related to space by the available for parking and traffic flow.
 A responsible party from each participating family or household will submit an application.
 Each family participating in a multiple family sale will use one of their two maximum sales per calendar year.
 The term family is used broadly to include those associated with and living together in a home eligible to hold a Glades yard sale.

 - Notice of scheduled sale

 Three approved Yard Sale signs, advertising the street on which the sale is located, will be provided to the Applicant by the Environmental Control Committee.
 Those signs are to be placed at each of the three entrances into the Glades no earlier than two days prior to the sale date(s).
 Those same signs are to be removed from each entrance no later than the evening of the last day of the sale and returned to the Environmental Control Committee.
 On the day of sale, the approved permit must be displayed prominently at the sale location while the sale is in progress.